 From its beginning the restaurant has been strictly a family affair.
 It is in their blood.
 Even son, Paul, at age 9, could prepare everything they sold.
 To this day, during Holy Week, the entire family assembles to prepare food for the 40,000 to 50,000 walkers making the pilgrimage to the Santuario.

 For many years, Leona has served the visitors to this village, knowing in her heart that long hours and quality ingredients are the key to culinary success.

 On 29 November 2014, Leona passed away after a brief illness.
-The restaurante she began is now run by her husband of many years, Dennis, and their grandchildren.
+The restaurante she began is now being run by her eldest daughter and son-in-law with help from their children.
 Every meal that they serve is in loving memory of Leona.

 © 2008-2015 Leona’s Restaurante